atanvardo/Phylo-Tutorial/T05-BEAST.md

 In this table we have a row for each partition (if our data is unpartitioned, it will show only one).

 If we have a look at the right side of the table, we can see that, by default, all of the partitions share the same nucleotide substitution model (site model), the same clock (clock model) and the same tree.
 It is advisable to tell BEAST to use different nucleotide substitution models and clocks for each partition.
 In order to do this, we select all the partitions (`Ctrl` + `A`), and then we click on the `Unlink Subst.
-Models` and `Unlink clock models` in the toolbar just above the table.
+Models` and `Unlink Clock Models` in the toolbar just above the table.
 If everything is correct, we will see now a different name for the site models and clock models in each row.

 ### The next tabs